LiberPlayZ/MyFirstEngine/README.md

 ## ⏱️ Timing & Input

 `engine::Timer` tracks high-resolution delta time so each frame knows how much real time has elapsed.
-The engine logs this delta per frame (useful for spotting spikes) and will later feed it into animation/physics systems. `engine::Input` currently wraps basic keyboard state via GLFW;
+The engine logs this delta periodically (useful for spotting spikes) and feeds accumulated time into the renderer to animate colors. `engine::Input` wraps keyboard state via GLFW; the sample maps `W/A/S/D` to move the triangle and `Esc` to close the window.
-pressing `Esc` in the sample closes the window.
 As you expand, wire mouse movement, text input, or action-mapping tables through the same module.

 Key files: